Chalarangelo/30-seconds-of-code/blog_posts/python-sort-dictionary-tuple-key.md

 firstSeen: 2023-01-04T05:00:00-04:00
 ---

 Sorting a list of dictionaries in Python can seem intimidating at first.
-This is especially true if you want to sort using multiple keys.
+This is especially true if you want to **sort using multiple keys**.
 Luckily, the `sorted()` function can be used to sort a list of dictionaries using a tuple `key`.
-Simply return a tuple with the order of keys you want to sort by and the `sorted()` function will do the rest.
+Simply return a **tuple** with the order of keys you want to sort by and the `sorted()` function will do the rest.

 ```py
 friends =  [